DNS Management: SPF Records (VPS & Dedicated Hosting)

 Protect your email reputation and combat email spoofing by setting up a Sender Policy Framework (SPF) record.
 It's a type of DNS record that notifies the recipient's mail host which mail servers are authorized to send email from your domain name, making it much more difficult for someone to spoof your email address trying to impersonate you.

 This article outlines what you need to know about SPF records and how they can be implemented at Bluehost for VPS and Dedicated hosting.

 On our VPS and Dedicated hosting plans, email is sent out directly from the server.
-The default SPF record authorizes the IP address of the VPS or Dedicated server, so each one is different.
+The default SPF record authorizes the VPS or Dedicated server's IP address, so each one is different.
 Here is an example of what the default SPF record would be for a server at 198.51.100.123.

 v=spf1 +a +mx +ip4:198.51.100.123 ~all